-The concurrent cause doctrine provides that coverage may exist where an insured risk constitutes a concurrent cause of the loss even when it is not the prime or efficient cause.[3]

-In Sebo v.
-American Home Assurance Company Inc., the Florida Supreme Court clarified in 2016 that:

-The concurrent-cause doctrine, not the efficient-proximate-cause doctrine, is the appropriate theory of recovery to apply when two or more perils converge to cause a loss and at least one of the perils is excluded from an insurance policy.[4]

-Specifically, it applies where there is no reasonable way to distinguish the proximate cause of the loss, with the court noting, "[w]here weather perils combine with human negligence to cause a loss, it seems logical and reasonable to find the loss covered by an all-risk policy even if one of the causes is excluded from coverage."[5]
+The concurrent-cause doctrine (CCD) provides that coverage may exist where an insured risk constitutes a concurrent cause of the loss even when it is not the prime or efficient cause.3 In Sebo v.
+American Home Assurance Company, Inc., 208 So.3d 694 (Fla.
+2016), the Florida Supreme Court clarified that "the concurrentcause doctrine, not the efficient-proximate-cause doctrine, is the appropriate theory of recovery to apply when two or more perils converge to cause a loss and at least one of the perils is excluded from an insurance policy."
+Specifically, it applies where there is no reasonable way to distinguish the proximate cause of the loss, with the Supreme Court noting that "[w]here weather perils combine with human negligence to cause a loss, it seems logical and reasonable to find the loss covered by an all-risk policy even if one of the causes is excluded from coverage."5

-In considering the concurrent cause doctrine, once a covered loss has been established, the insurer has the initial burden of production to present evidence that an excluded risk was a contributing cause of the damage.[6]

-If it does so, the burden shifts back to the insured to produce evidence that a covered risk was a concurrent cause too, and if the insured produces this evidence, the burden again shifts to the insurer to prove the insured's purported concurrent cause either played no - or a de minimis - causal role or was itself excluded.[7]

-Where there is a proper debate over the application of doctrines, the trial court should craft jury instructions which have the jury first determine whether a single efficient proximate cause could be identified and, if not, include a follow-up instruction concerning the concurrent cause doctrine, with the jury determining if at least one of the concurrent causes is covered and not excluded from coverage.[8]
+In considering the CCD, once a covered loss has been established, the insurer has the initial burden of production to present evidence that an excluded risk was a contributing cause of the damage.6 If it does so, the burden shifts back to the insured to produce evidence that a covered risk was also a concurrent cause.
+If the insured produces this evidence, the burden again shifts to the insurer to prove the insured's purported concurrent cause either (1) played no (or a de minimis) causal role or (2) was itself excluded.
+Where there is a proper debate over the application of doctrines, the trial court should craft jury instructions that have the jury first determine whether a single efficient proximate cause could be identified and, if not, include a follow-up instruction concerning the CCD, with the jury determining whether at least one of the concurrent causes is covered and not excluded from coverage.8

-Application of Anti-Concurrent Cause Provision
+Application of Anti-Concurrent-Cause Provision